 What about the Temporary Wage Subsidy?

 On March 18, 2020, the Prime Minister announced a temporary 10 per cent wage subsidy.
-The 3-month measure allows employers to reduce payroll deductions they must remit to the CRA.
+The 3-month measure allowed employers to reduce payroll deductions they must remit to the CRA.

-The temporary wage subsidy will co-exist with the Canada Emergency Wage Subsidy.
+The temporary wage subsidy co-existed with the Canada Emergency Wage Subsidy.